typesafehub/conductr-doc/src/main/play-doc/intro/Install.md

 [172.17.0.1]$ sudo /etc/init.d/conductr-haproxy restart
 ```

-Open up ConductR-HAProxy logs which are written to the `/var/log/conductr-haproxy/conductr-haproxy.log`.
+Observe ConductR-HAProxy logs.
 You should see a successfully opened connection to ConductR.

 That's it!
 You now have a cluster of three ConductR nodes ready to start running applications.
 ConductR comes with a `visualizer` sample application.
 Head over to the next [Quickstart](Quickstart.html) section to learn how to deploy visualizer application to your fresh ConductR cluster.